Pages

 4. When pastors - not just remote leaders, but our own pastors - fail to lead the charge in defending a woman's honor and dignity, she feels so betrayed that she begins to believe that the whole idea of sexual purity was just a silly illusion and there's no honor to bother defending.
 The damage done in these circumstances is tremendous.
 Look, the possibility of ending up with a creepy lech for President is bad, but we've had that before.
 The thing that just devastates us is that this time, Christian leaders approve it.

 5. Mormon men look like knights in shining armor on white steeds to a lot of women these days because they have not waffled in their unendorsement of Trump following the release of the Trump tapes and the surfacing of other things such as the time he humiliated a woman on stage at a beauty pageant.
 Christian men, your sisters-in-Christ are bleeding for want of loyalty from you.
+Update: even the Mormon men caved.

 6. Those who say, "A vote for Trump doesn't indicate our approval of his character" have lost the right to tell anyone that actions speak louder than words.

-7. When Christians communicate Jesus’ love for this woman and defend her dignity and sexual worthiness so passionately that she would bathe Christ's feet with her tears and wipe it with her hair, we're on the right track to the kingdom of God as well as the sanctity of life.
+7. When Christians communicate Jesus’ love for the woman in this picture and defend her dignity and sexual worthiness so passionately that she would bathe Christ's feet with her tears and wipe it with her hair, we're on the right track to the kingdom of God as well as the sanctity of life.
 When Christians endorse a man for President who rates her as a 10, 8, or maybe a 4, we're going to be stuck with sexual promiscuity and abortion for a long time.

 9. We have to protect our religious liberties, you say.
 There was no protection of religious liberty for first century Christian martyrs.
 Paul willingly abdicated his liberty at every turn for the sake of the gospel and thanked God for the honor of it.
 We 21st century Christians are no more special and deserving of protection than our first century forerunners.
 We are far less.
 God knows, we've had 2,000 years to finish what they started.
 Lord, have mercy.

 10. We are charged by God to preserve the church - the spotless bride of Christ - until His return.
-He is jealous for her.
 This is a powerful metaphor that is is supposed to reflect the protection of a husband for his wife.
 But the metaphor is breaking down on both sides during this election.
 Christian husbands dishonor their wives by endorsing for the Presidency a man as blatantly misogynistic and unrepentant as Donald Trump.
 On the other side of the metaphor, when we support a man in the name of Christian purposes who disregards the things we believe are sacred, then we are not preserving the bride of Christ.
 Instead, we are like a medieval nobleman who marries his sister off to a boorish foreign prince for the sake of a political alliance.
 The bride of Christ is meant for the King of the empire and we are to defend her honor, dignity, and unity.
 Men, preserving unity means you don't blow off the worth of half the church.

 No comments: